DevishiSoni/Software-Design-Project/README.md

 2. Make sure the IDE of your choice has java installed, (we've used IntelliJ as our IDE)
 3. Run the LoginServer.java file first and then run the LoginGUI.java file to launch the application

-**Reminder: We will all meet on Tuesday from 2:00pm - 3:30pm to integrate the code all together to be ready for our demo!**
+**Reminder: We will all meet on Tuesdays from 2:00pm - 3:00pm for our weekly updates!**

 Happy Coding!